Rivers in western Colorado have already peaked for the season, creating challenging conditions for reservoir managers and rafting companies.

 “I always like to point out that our snowpack is a natural reservoir and if that reservoir releases its water earlier than what’s normal, you can kind of imagine the disruptions and problems that occur,” Derry said.
 “It makes reservoir management a little bit more complicated if you have the water coming down earlier than what you expected.”

 Aspen Journalism covers water and rivers in collaboration with The Aspen Times.
-This story ran in the June 3 edition of the Vail Daily, the June 5 edition of The Aspen Times and the Glenwood Springs Post-Independent.
+This story ran in the June 3 edition of the Vail Daily, the June 5 edition of The Aspen Times and the Glenwood Springs Post-Independent and June 6 edition of the Steamboat Pilot & Today and the Craig Press.